Stratford, London: London Underground

+Docklands Light Railway

-London Underground's Central and Jubilee lines both serve Stratford, linking it to Oxford Street, Wembley Stadium, Epping and Canary Wharf.
-The Jubilee line was extended to Stratford in 1999.
-The Docklands Light Railway (DLR) was extended to Stratford in 1987, and to Stratford International in 2011, with services to Poplar, Canary Wharf, Lewisham, London City Airport, the Excel Centre, Beckton and Woolwich Arsenal.
+The Docklands Light Railway (DLR) was extended to Stratford in 1987 and to Stratford International in 2011.
+Services link Stratford to Poplar, Canary Wharf, Lewisham, London City Airport, the Excel Centre, Beckton and Woolwich Arsenal.

-Pudding Mill Lane is in the south of the Olympic Park (though it closed during the Olympics for safety reasons due to its size) and west of Stratford town centre and normally provides transport to the local factories.
-Served by the Docklands Light Railway to Stratford, Poplar and Canary Wharf, it was re-sited south as part of the Crossrail project.
-Also is Stratford High Street, another DLR-only station to the south of Stratford Regional, situated on the site of the former Stratford Market railway station.
+Pudding Mill Lane is located to the south of the Olympic Park (though it closed during the Olympics for safety reasons due to its size) and west of Stratford town centre; it normally provides transport to the local factories.
+It was re-sited south as part of the Crossrail project.

+Stratford High Street is sited to the south of Stratford Regional, situated on the site of the former Stratford Market railway station.

-Bus and coach
+Buses and coaches

 Stratford bus station is adjacent to Stratford Regional and the Stratford Centre, served by London Buses.

 London Buses travel to destinations in the West and East End, northeast and south London, served by London Bus routes 69, 86, 104, 158, 238, 241, 257, 262, 276, 308, 425, 473, D8 and by the 25 and N8 to Central London.

 A newer bus station, Stratford City bus station, opened in 2011 as part of the Westfield Stratford City regeneration project to the north of Stratford Regional.
 London Bus routes 97, 241, 308, 339, 388, 108 and N205 call here.
 National Express run coaches from Stratford City bus station to Stansted Airport and destinations in East Anglia.
 Megabus coaches also call at Stratford City bus station with a direct service to Norwich.

 Road

 Stratford is connected to the National Road Network by several major routes.

 The A12 passes through Stratford between Bow and Leyton, carrying eastbound traffic from London towards the North Circular, the M25, the M11 and East Anglia.
-The A11 (Bow Road) meets the A12 at the Bow Interchange to Stratford's southwest.
+The A11 (Bow Road) meets the A12 at the Bow Interchange to Stratford's south-west.
 The A11 carries traffic between the City and Stratford, whilst the A12 to the south carries traffic to the A13 and Canary Wharf.
 Transport for London (TfL) are responsible for the A11 and A12 roads.

 Stratford High Street is numbered the A118, which runs from Bow Interchange to Ilford and Romford.
 The A112 is a north–south route through Stratford, which ultimately terminates near Chingford in the north (via Leyton and Walthamstow) and London City Airport in the south.

 All roads in Stratford are part of London's Low Emission Zone.